 - Although there is a dedicated Project Manager for the replacement of the Town's financial software, this project will require staff time from almost every employee in Finance to meet the January 1, 2025, go-live date.
 This is a high priority for Finance. - The Town's Development Charge By-law (2019-17) will expire at the end of April 2024.
-Staff will bring forward a new By-law and background study before this date to ensure the continued collection of Development Charges. - Staff have included updating the Town's Purchasing Policy as a plan under Corporate Administration.
-Through the Organization Review, this was noted as a high priority.
-Staff are looking to bring in a third party to help write the policy and the procedures and workflow around the policy.

-- Staff have included the Long-Term Financial Plan and User-Fee Update as a plan under Corporate Administration.
-Through the Organization Review, this was noted as a high priority.
-Staff are looking to bring in a third party to complete this study. - Annual work on the interim and year-end financial audits and the annual budget are also included in Finance's work plan. - Staff are looking to bring the Town's debt policy, investment policy, and reserve and reserve fund policies to Council throughout 2024 to ensure that these documents meet the current and future needs of the Town. - Staff will explore the newly announced Infrastructure Bank as possible funding for the servicing of Clarksburg.
+Staff will bring forward a new By-law and background study before this date to ensure the continued collection of Development Charges. - Annual work on the interim and year-end financial audits and the annual budget are also included in Finance's work plan. - Staff are looking to bring the Town's debt policy, investment policy, and reserve and reserve fund policies to Council throughout 2024 to ensure that these documents meet the current and future needs of the Town. - Staff will explore the newly announced Infrastructure Bank as possible funding for the servicing of Clarksburg.